Natural disasters in India: Rivers and glaciers

 The per capital availability of freshwater in India is expected to drop below 1000 cubic meters by 2025 because of population growth and climate change.
-River basins of Cauvery, Penna, Mahi, Sabarmati, Tapi, Luni and few others are already water scarce.
+River basins of Kaveri, Penna, Mahi, Sabarmati, Tapi, Luni and few others are already water scarce.
 Krishna and Subarnarekha may become so by 2025.
 High population density, coastal flooding and saltwater intrusion and exposure to storm surges makes Ganga, Godavari, Krishna and Mahanadi coastal river deltas "hotspots" of climate change vulnerability.

 Glaciers are the main source of water for the Himalayan Rivers such as Ganga, Brahmaputra and Indus.
 67% of Himalayan glaciers have receded in the past decade and continue to diminish with increasing rates.
 The Ganga and the Indus are likely to become water scarce by 2025.

 Since 1962, the overall glacier area has reduced by 21% from 2077 km2 to 1628 km2.
 This will lead to water shortages becoming acuter with time and may endanger food security and energy generation.